Sandhu221313/Number-Guessing-Game/README.md

 This is a simple number guessing game where the user has to guess a number between 1 and 100.

-### Project URL:
+### Project Page URL:
-You can access the project at [[https://github.com/Sandhu221313/Number-Guessing-Game](https://github.com/Sandhu221313/Number-Guessing-Game).](https://github.com/Sandhu221313/Number-Guessing-Game/blob/main/number_guessing_game.py)
+You can access the project page at [https://github.com/Sandhu221313/Number-Guessing-Game](https://github.com/Sandhu221313/Number-Guessing-Game).

 ### Game Description:
 - The computer will randomly select a number between 1 and 100.